ohmu. avatar

 1y

-Jonas, I tried for years to self diagnose myself for depression. (wasn't aware of the ADHD then.)
+Jonas, I tried for year's to self diagnose myself for depression. (wasn't aware of the ADHD then.)
 I even had a doctor that would prescribe the anti-depressant I’d self researched.
 The results weren't stellar.
 Finally I went to a practitioner specializing in mental health.
 She selected a medication and therapy that worked.
 Wow!
 She later correctly diagnosed ADHD, a big contributor to the depression.
 Am I symptom free?
 No, of course not, but I wonder were I'd be if I'd continued to self-diagnose.
 Not in a good place.
 There is a reason they have hours of additional classes and even more hours in real life training in diagnosis.
 I don't think your symptoms sound like Asperger's.
-However since I'm not a mental health expert, I won't say more.
-Good Luck
+But since I'm not a mental health expert, I won't say more.

 nikihd008 avatar